lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

 # Refactoring a First Example

+This program might not really need a big refactor but, you should imagine this as bigger project at small scale.

 ## Requirements

-The users want:
+The users wants:
 - To support HTML printed version of the statement
 - Add more kinds of plays

 Below the ordered list of refactoring suggested by Martin Fowler in chapter 1.

 ## Decompose the statement function

+Identify point that separate different parts

-- Extract Function `amountFor` and rename variables `thisAmount` and `perf` Replace Temp with Query `play`
+- Extract Function `amountFor` and rename variables :
+  - `thisAmount` -> `result` to make clear the function output
+  - `perf` -> `aPerformance` to make clear that it's an instance
+- Replace Temp with Query `play`
+  - temps are useful to give a name to things but local scope complicates extraction
+  - play might be computed by the performance
 - Change Function Declaration `amountFor`
 - Inline Variable `thisAmount`
 - Extract function `volumeCreditsFor` and rename variables
+- Change function variable to declared function `format` and Change function declaration to `usd`
 - Split Loop and slide Statements
 - Replace Temp with Query `totalVolumeCredits`
 - Split Loop and slide Statements and Replace Temp with Query `totalAmount`